 3.0 - 3.0 7318.
 3 hours.
 A study of the rules of proof in civil and criminal contexts, emphasizing the most critical issues and doctrines, with regular attention to the Federal Rules of Evidence and the Texas rules.
 Core goals include understanding and being able to apply rules of admissibility, reliability, hearsay, relevance, expert evidence, examination and impeachment of witnesses, privileges, presumptions, and burdens of proof.
 Prerequisite(s): Criminal Law and Civil Procedure II.
+This course will include a skills segment.
 Required.